sanjoydesk/cygniteframework/README.md

 We have just begun and have long way to go.
 We are still on development and soon we will bring you dynamic features of Cygnite to serve you better

-Cygnite PHP Framework For Web Artists (Alpha Version 1.0)
+Cygnite PHP Framework For Web Artists (v1.0-alpha)
 =========================================================

 Cygnigte Framework is rapid web application development framework for PHP.
 Our primary goal is to provide developers - multiple libraries at one place with better way to develop dynamic applications.
 Discover Cygnite to make your work smarter,simpler and faster.